Updated 7th August 2020

 Dear Celtic Trails Supporters,

-We’d like to start by thanking everyone for their messages of positivity and support as we all try to navigate our way through this unprecedented and challenging time, both in our work and homelives.
+We would like to start by thanking everyone for their messages of positivity and support as we all navigate our way through these unprecedented times, both in our work and homelives.

-We hope that you remain safe and in good health during this challenging time.
+We hope that you remain safe and in good health.

 As a UK registered tour operator, we act in line with the Foreign & Commonwealth Office (FCO).
-We closely follow their guidance along with others, including the World Health Organisation (WHO) and ABTA, and will respond appropriately to any advice given.
-Should guidance change and it be made clear that we cannot operate your holiday, we will contact you with as much notice as possible.
+We closely follow their guidance closely, along with the recommendations of others, including the World Health Organisation (WHO) and ABTA, responding appropriately to any advice given.

 What happens if Celtic Trails is unable to provide my holiday?

-Should the FCO guidance dictate that we are unable to operate your holiday, we will endeavor to find a suitable alternative or provide credit towards a holiday taken before the end of 2021 (provided that all payments are up to date).
+Should the FCO guidance advise that we are unable to operate your holiday, then we will be in touch to discuss your individual options which could include: endeavouring to find a suitable alternative, provide credit towards a holiday taken before the end of 2021 (provided that all payments are up to date).